baldator/post-to-socials/README.md

 slackEnabled    => true if you want to enable Slack, false otherwise slackToken      => Slack token slackChannelID  => Slack channel ID

+maxMessageLength => Limit message lenght to the defined value.
+If message is longer it won't be sent.
+Default value is 3000
 ```

 To help with deployment on cloud hosting providers, the config also supports Environment (ENV) variables.